Find Out What They Are, Where They Came From, And How They Work!

 A Brief History Of Sauna Evolution

 History suggests humans have been turning to heat therapy since before recorded time.
-From the indigenous sweat lodges found in native civilizations all over the world, thought to date back as far as 40 000 years ago, to the Turkish Hammam of the Ottoman Empire, Greek and Roman bath houses, and to the Finnish traditional sauna, to name a few.
-Sauna therapy has been a pillar in every great civilization and used for purification purposes to optimize health.
+From the indigenous sweat lodges found in native civilizations all over the world, thought to date back as far as 40,000 years ago, to the Turkish Hammam of the Ottoman Empire, Greek and Roman bathhouses, and to the Finnish traditional sauna, to name but a few.
+Sauna therapy in a variety of capacities has been a pillar in every great civilization across the lands and throughout time (5).

 Origins of The Infrared Sauna

 The birth of the first light sauna dates back to 1891, when Dr. John Harvey Kellogg created the ‘Incandescent Light Bath’.
 The advent of the invention of the electric light bulb was an exciting time for the evolution of the sauna.
 Kellogg dedicated his life to holistic medicine, recommending nutrition, exercise, colonics, fresh air and thermal therapy to his patients.
 Already aware of the great healing benefits of heat therapy as demonstrated in the steam room (originating from the Turkish Hammam) and the dry sauna (from the Finnish tradition), Kellogg also came to understand the profound healing effects of the absorption of light through the skin membrane (6).

 At the time, unbeknownst to Kellogg, ‘The Incandescent Light Bath’ radiated infrared light wavelengths, as well as other light frequency, and it was not understood or recognized until much later that the healing qualities of the this technology were largely a result of the use of this spectrum.